Reviews You Can Rely On

 Credit: Jediah Porter

 Some will lament that there isn't an obvious, pre-rigged way to attach the Messenger to the outside of your backpack.
 We don't lament that.
 We have tested these devices both inside and outside our packs — as long as it is near the top of your pack, every satellite communicator works well enough inside, and we don't like the vulnerability of a dangling emergency device.
-If you sense that your signal is really poor, you can get the device out for a better view of the sky for a brief message check and/or send.
+If your signal is really poor, you can get the device out for a better view of the sky for a brief message check and/or send.
 Otherwise, keep safety equipment secured inside your bag.
-If you absolutely insist on dangling your satellite messenger, there is a place to string a lanyard.
+If, after reading this, you still absolutely insist on dangling your satellite messenger, there is a place to string a lanyard.

 garmin inreach messenger - inreach messenger set up and configuration. we tested very early in...